About Dog Jaunt

 About me

-I live with my husband, four cats, two chickens and a dog in Seattle.
+Chloe in handMy name is Mary-Alice Pomputius and I live with my husband, four cats, two chickens and a dog in Seattle.
 Our dog, Chloe, is a young Cavalier King Charles Spaniel, and we love her dearly.
 We added a dog to the menagerie because we also love our cats dearly, but they decline to travel with us.
-We travel often, in the U.S. and abroad, and we have a condo in the San Juan Islands — and on nearly every trip we found ourselves wishing that our feet-up time included a snoozing pet.
+We travel often, in the U.S. and abroad, and on nearly every trip we found ourselves wishing that our feet-up time included a snoozing pet.
 I also spend a lot of time driving, and liked the idea of having a dog along for the ride.
 We chose a Cavalier because they are the right size (we wanted a dog small enough to fit in a carrier under an airline seat or in an over-the-shoulder tote) and the right temperament for us.

 So there was the vision: a small, well-behaved dog snoring at our feet or sitting contentedly with us at an outdoor, preferably Parisian, café or (back in Seattle) enthusiastically hopping into the car with me for a batch of errands.
 To some extent, we were nuts (and when I say “we,” I mean “I” — my husband is a cat man, and sturdily resisted getting a dog until she came in the door and melted his cold, cold heart).
-Chloe is a puppy, and will keep on being a puppy for a long time.
-We are inexperienced (but earnest) dog owners.
+Chloe is a young dog, and will keep on being young for a long time.
 “Well-behaved,” therefore, is a goal we strive for, as is “sitting contentedly.”

 On the other hand, I wasn’t completely nuts.
-We do indeed take Chloe with us on our big trips and she often snoozes, it is great to have her at the condo, and she does keep me company in the car.
+We do indeed take Chloe with us on our big trips and she often snoozes, and she does keep me company in the car.
 We were speedier and more efficient travelers before we added her to the mix, true, but the benefits of having her along far outweigh the difficulties.
 And with a bit of planning and clever shopping, a lot of those difficulties can be smoothed over.

 Chloe as a reference point